Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Robust Wald-type tests based on the MDPDE

-Let us now consider the setup of Section \ref{IFNLR} in order to study the robustness of the proposed Wald-type test statistics.
-We first define the statistical functional corresponding to the test statistics $W_{n,\alpha}$ as given by
+Let us now consider the setup of Section \ref{IFNLR} to study the robustness of the proposed Wald-type test statistics.
+We first define the statistical functional corresponding to the test statistics $W_{n,\alpha}$ as

 where $\bm{T^\beta}_\alpha$ and $T_\alpha^{\sigma^2}$ are the minimum DPD functional corresponding to parameter $\bm{\beta}$ and $\sigma^2$, respectively, as defined in Section \ref{IFNLR}.